phyunsj/node-red-to-access-thingwrox/README.md

 </p>

 If the connection is down, a single queue will store all events upto `totalAllowedQueueSize(20)`.
+Once the connection is re-established, the oldest event will be sent first.

 <p align="center">
 <img src="https://github.com/phyunsj/node-red-as-edge-device-to-thingwrox/blob/master/images/node-red-thingwrox-flow-error.png" width="800px"/>